ekofiresearch/ekofiarticles.github.io/_posts/2020-04-12-six-new-corona-virus-species-discovered-on-bats-in-myanmar.md

 Findings published in PLOS ONE today will help understand the diversity of coronaviruses in bats and inform global efforts **to identify, prevent and respond to infectious diseases that may threaten public health, especially in the light of the ongoing COVID-19 pandemic**.

-> "Viral pandemics remind us how closely human health is linked to wildlife and environmental health." - We can better reduce their pandemic potential."
+> "Viral pandemics remind us how closely human health is connected to the health of wildlife and the environment" - "Worldwide, humans are interacting with wildlife with increasing frequency, so the more we understand about these viruses in animals -- what allows them to mutate and how they spread to other species -- the better we can reduce their pandemic potential."

 <cite>Lead author of the study, former vet Marc Valitutto</cite>